-Welcome, dear readers, to a brand new mega-series!
+Welcome, dear readers, to a brand new Deep Dive series!
 This one is quite possibly the nerdiest thing I have ever blogged about.
 It's also the reason there hasn't been as many posts as normal lately; I've been working on it for nearly a month.

 Without further ado, welcome to The Sorting Algorithm Family Reunion!